-If you have recently been ill, please do wear a mask when you attend; masks are effective at reducing spread of many respiratory illnesses.
+If you are not feeling well, please do not come to class.
+If you have recently been ill, please wear a mask when you attend; masks are effective at reducing spread of many respiratory illnesses.
 Each of us shares responsibility for the health and safety of all in the classroom.